underscoreio/underscoreio/src/terms/index.md

 ### Copyright

-Underscore learning assets and program code are owned by or licenced by Underscore Consulting LLP.
+Underscore learning assets and program code are owned by or licenced by the individual companies operating with permission under the Underscore brand.

 ### Disclaimer of Warranty